 Correct Answer: B

-When management finally arrive they inform Mark that work on this project is way behind schedule and assigns him to his area immediately.
+When management finally arrives they inform Mark that work on this project is way behind schedule and assigns him to his area immediately.
 He should:

 a.
 Proceed to his designated area and start working immediately.

 b.
 Ask a colleague if there’s any hazard he should be aware of.